A person like Pahlaj Nihalani,

 Minister Arun Jaitley has given ample indications in this direction hinting

 'radical changes' in the functioning of the film watchdog.
-His deputy Rajyavardhan
+His deputy

-Rathore had tweeted, "Certification only, not censorship".
+Rajyawardhan Rathore had tweeted, "Certification only, not censorship".

-To cement the Pahlaj Nihalani
+And to cement Pahlaj Nihalani

 Nihalani tried to portray himself as a Narendra Modi loyalist by saying that